Being Vegan in College (8 Awesome Tips)

 Speaking of which: think about investing in some.
 Maybe a microwave, rice cooker, blender or toaster oven.
 Find some ideas below!

-Male hand using the pressure valve of an Instant Pot to release steampin it
+Male hand using the pressure valve of an Instant Pot to release steam

 Having a few essential tools on your hand vastly increases your options and you can make delicious goodness like these: